 '''

-python tests/scenel/test_linearity.py reboot
+python tests/scene1/test_linearity.py reboot

-python tests/scenel/test_linearity.py reboot=20
+python tests/scene1/test linearity.py reboot=20

 '''

 It's possible that a test could leave the camera in a bad state, in particular if there are any bugs in the HAL or the camera framework.
 Rebooting the device can be used to get it into a known clean state again.